Central government reforms

-In late 2022, Government passed their Water Services Entities Bill, which mandates transferring the current 67 council-owned and operated three waters infrastructure and local delivery into four new four publicly owned Water Service Entities on 1 July 2024.
+In late 2022, Government passed their Water Services Entities Bill, which mandates transferring the current 67 council-owned and -operated three waters infrastructure and local delivery into four new publicly owned Water Service Entities on 1 July 2024.

-Legislation changes will be required to give effect to Government’s changes to the Water Services Legislation Bill and the Water Services Economic Efficiency and Consumer Protection Bill closed to submissions on 17 February 2023.
-In their current form, the Bills will enable the transfer of assets and liabilities from councils to the four new Water Services Entities, integrate the entities into other regulatory systems, and cover economic regulation and consumer protection to ensure water services are reasonable and affordable.
+Legislation changes will be required to give effect to Government’s changes to the Water Services Reform.
+The Water Services Legislation Bill and the Water Services Economic Efficiency and Consumer Protection Bill closed to submissions on 17 February 2023.
+In their current form, the Bills will enable the transfer of assets and liabilities from councils to the new Water Services Entities, integrate the entities into other regulatory systems, and cover economic regulation and consumer protection to ensure water services are reasonable and affordable.
 The reform changes do not have any significant impacts on these Bills, which the Finance and Expenditure Committee is due to report back on 8 June 2023.

 You can find out more about the Three Waters Reform Programme on the Department of Internal Affairs website.
 We also have information at Three Waters Reform about what the reform will mean for Kāpiti.
 We also invite you to read our submissions on all of the Three Waters Bills.